jasonbayton/11ty/_src/android/android-enterprise-vs-device-administrator-legacy-enrolment.md

 -------------------------------

 - Consistent, reliable management
-- Flexible, simple &amp; safe application management
+- Flexible, simple & safe application management
 - Zero-day support for new features and functionality
 - Secure by default
 - A solid foundation on which to build